Dear readers of ADxS.org, please forgive the disruption.

 Hippocampus

-Serotonin decreased
+Serotonin reduced

-Significant dose-dependent reduction in the PFC
+Significant dose-dependent reduction in PFC

 Reduction in the middle brain